 For more than 25 years, DLH Holdings Corp. (together with its subsidiaries, "DLH" or the "Company" and also referred to as "we," "us" and "our") has provided professional services through its subsidiaries to the U.S. Government.
 DLH's corporate headquarters and its principal executive offices are located in Atlanta, Georgia.
-DLH employs approximately 1,100 skilled technicians, logisticians, engineers, health care and support personnel at more than 25 locations around the United States.
+DLH employs approximately 1,100 skilled health care and support personnel, technicians, logisticians, and engineers, at more than 25 locations around the United States.
 DLH's operating subsidiary, DLH Solutions, Inc., is organized into three broad integrated business areas: Healthcare Delivery Solutions, Logistics and Technical Services, and Contingency / Staff Augmentation Services.
-Our government customers, a majority of whom are within the Departments of Defense ("DoD") and Veterans Affairs ("DVA"), and which represent approximately 97% of the Company's revenue, benefit from our proven leadership processes, technical excellence, industry-leading productivity and affordability enhancement tools, and Lean Six Sigma-based quality improvement processes.
+Our government customers, a majority of whom are within the Departments of Defense ("DoD") and Veterans Affairs ("DVA"), which represent approximately 97% of the Company's revenue, benefit from our proven leadership processes, technical excellence, industry-leading productivity and affordability enhancement tools, and Lean Six Sigma-based quality improvement processes.
 The remaining portion of DLH's business is comprised of customers within other federal agencies, including the Center for Disease Control and Prevention, the Departments of Justice, Agriculture, Interior and the Federal Emergency Management Agency, at locations throughout the United States.
+For the fiscal year ended September 30, 2012 and the six months ended March 31, 2013 approximately 54% of our revenue was derived from the Healthcare Delivery Solutions business unit, approximately 45% of our revenue was derived from the Logistics & Technical Services business unit, and less than 1% of revenue was derived from the Contingency/Staff Augmentation line of service.